Rethinking Public Policy: Can We Solve the World's Problems

 Learning outcomes

-By the end of the course students will be expected to:
+By the end of the course students will have been given the opportunity to:

-• Students have gained confidence when expressing their views.
+• gained confidence when expressing their views.

 Assessment methods